 In business settings, customer retention is one of those terms that never goes out of style.
 Research shows that a 5% increase in customer retention can increase profits by up to 95%.
 According to other studies, the cost of retaining an old customer is five times lower than that of acquiring a new one.
-The key takeaway here is, there is value in holding on to your existing customers.
+The key takeaway here is, that there is value in holding on to your existing customers.

 What is customer retention management?